PiotrBrzostowski/B/README.md

-# B
-This line comes from repository B
+This line comes from a script